Step 2: Up and Running

 Configure Optional Routes, Services, and Commit the Configuration

-- (Optional) Configure the static routes to remote prefixes
+- (Optional) Configure static routes for destinations reachable

-root@# set routing-options static route remote-prefix next-hop destination-ip retain no-readvertise
+root@# set routing-instances mgmt_junos routing-options static route remote-prefix next-hop destination-ip retain no-readvertise

 - Enable services such as SSH and Telnet.